geoffreyvanwyk/phel-lang.org/content/documentation/data-structures.md

 (cons 3 (list 1 2)) # Evaluates to (3 1 2)
 ```

-To get the length of the list the `count` function can be used
+To get the length of the list, the `count` function can be used.

 ```phel
 (count (list)) # Evaluates to 0